simonmnt/mapbox-gl-contextmenu/README.md

 **Options:**

 - All `ContextMenuItem` options, plus:
-- `showDelay` - Delay in ms before showing the submenu on hover.
+- `showDelay` - delay in ms before showing the submenu on hover.
 Defaults to `300`.
-- `hideDelay` - Delay in ms before hiding the submenu when mouse leaves.
+- `hideDelay` - delay in ms before hiding the submenu when mouse leaves.
 Defaults to `200`.

 **Methods:**

-- `addItem(item)` - Add an item to the submenu.
+- `addItem(item)` - add an item to the submenu.
-- `insertItem(index, item)` - Insert an item at a specific index.
+- `insertItem(index, item)` - insert an item at a specific index.
-- `removeItem(item)` - Remove an item from the submenu.
+- `removeItem(item)` - remove an item from the submenu.

 ### ContextMenuSeparator